CueGUI: Cuetopia Monitoring System

 - Jobs older than 3 days are moved to historical database

-- Group Dependent Checkbox:
+- Group By Dropdown:

 - Finished (eject icon): Removes all finished jobs from monitoring